 The emphasis of Working Group (WG) 30 presentations is metric determination, game design, statistical analysis, game verification, tools to present information to players, models and simulations for game play, and best practices.
 Enduring special interests of the working group include considerations of interdisciplinary games, applications of game theory, complexity theory, and chaotic behaviors.
-In accordance with this year's theme of "Pivoting on a Strong Foundation to a Bright Future," our WG invites presentations on historical and educational aspects of wargaming.
+In accordance with this year's theme of "Supporting a balanced modern and ready nation," our WG invites presentations on historical and educational aspects of wargaming.
 WG 30 encourages presentations on theory, completed projects, and work in progress.